aliazani/books/linux-tricks/lpic1.md

 * for permanent mount a device we should use /etc/fstab

+* each storage in fstab has UUID(universally unique identifier)

+* blkid ==> to see the uuid

+* or we can cd /dev/disk/by-uuid and see the files there by ls -la

 * df -h ==> disk free
   * -h ==> human readable

+---

+# **Hot and Cold plug Devices**

+---

+# cold devices

+* any device can only connected or disconnected when powered off

+* connecting or disconnecting one of these devices can damage the device or computer at worst and won't work at all at best

+* Each of these devices will be present as a file(when working or recognized) in the special /dev directory(Remeber, even hardware in linux treated as a file or folder)

+* Only the kernel itself can talk directly to hardware, through a module/driver or built-in(complied) support.

+* cpu, memory, non-usb storage devices, pci expansion card(network, video, sound, etc)

+---

+# Hot devices

+* can be connected or disconnected at any time

+* devices can be added or removed dynamically cannot be listed in filesystem

+* has an entry created in /dev when it is detected

+* USB Hard Drive, Usb memory stick, some firewire devices, input devices(scanner, Printers)

+* HAL (Hardware Abstraction Layer) ==> picking up this hot devices and reacting to them(recognize and loading a module or logging it as unrecognized)

+* DBUS(Desktop BUS) ==> responsible for telling other process about the newly discovered device

 ---